Suche

 She proposed a possible solution.

-mit etw. zusammenpassen; zusammenstimmen; sich decken; übereinstimmen; zu vereinbaren sein; im Einklang stehen
+mit etw. zusammenpassen; zusammenstimmen; sich decken; übereinstimmen; zu vereinbaren sein; im Einklang stehen geh. v

 zusammenpassend; zusammenstimmend; sich deckend; übereinstimmend; zu vereinbaren seind; im Einklang stehend